🍷 Explore South Australia's world-renowned wine regions with Cooee Tours · Plan your Barossa trip →

 🍷 Shiraz

-The undisputed king of Barossa.
-Full-bodied, rich, and powerful with dark fruit flavors, chocolate notes, and smooth tannins.
-Many from vines over 100 years old.
+The undisputed king of the Barossa.
+Full-bodied, rich, and powerful with dark fruit, chocolate notes, and smooth tannins.
+Many from vines over 100 years old — a taste of deep time in every glass.

-Often blended with Shiraz and Mataro (GSM blend).
-Light to medium-bodied with bright red fruit and spice notes.
-Old bush vines produce exceptional examples.
+Often blended with Shiraz and Mataro (the GSM blend).
+Light to medium-bodied with bright red fruit and spice from ancient bush vines that survived where European vineyards didn't.

-From Eden Valley's cooler climate.
-Crisp, dry, and age-worthy with citrus and mineral notes.
-Some of Australia's finest Riesling.
+From the cooler Eden Valley elevation.
+Crisp, dry, and exceptionally age-worthy with citrus and mineral character.
+Among Australia's finest white wine expressions.

 🍷 Cabernet Sauvignon

-🌳 Old Vine Heritage: The Barossa is home to some of the world's oldest continuously producing grapevines, with many vineyards containing vines planted in the 1840s-1860s.
-These ancient vines, which survived the phylloxera epidemic that devastated European vineyards, produce grapes of exceptional concentration and complexity.
-Look for bottles labeled "Old Vine" (35+ years), "Survivor Vine" (70+ years), or "Centenarian Vine" (100+ years).
+🌳 Old Vine Heritage: The Barossa is home to some of the world's oldest continuously producing grapevines.
+Many vineyards contain vines planted in the 1840s–1860s that survived the phylloxera epidemic which devastated European vineyards.
+These ancient vines produce grapes of extraordinary concentration and complexity.
+Look for bottles labelled "Old Vine" (35+ years), "Survivor Vine" (70+ years), or "Centenarian Vine" (100+ years) — each is a living link to the 19th century.

 Penfolds Barossa Valley

 Australia's most famous winery, home of the legendary Grange.
-Offers premium tastings, blending workshops, and the "Make Your Own Blend" experience.
+Offers premium tastings, blending workshops, and the celebrated "Make Your Own Blend" experience.
+Penfolds has defined Australian wine internationally for over 175 years.

 Premium Shiraz